What to Do in Hanoi

 Without a doubt, something you must not miss, and which should appear in every top 9 things to do in Hanoi, or even Top 3 things, is a visit to Banh Mi 25.
 Banh Mi is in essence a baguette filled with pate, meat, veg and chili sauce and you have the best £0.50p meal there is.
 The French influence means that the Vietnamese know how to make a fantastic baguette and although you can find cheaper Banh Mi’s in Hanoi, at £0.50p it is worth splashing out!
 They have a little seating area, or you can buy it to take away.
 Please don’t miss it!

-You will find Banh Mi 25 on 25 Hang Ca Street, in the Old Quarter.
+You will find Banh Mi 25 on 25 Hang Ca Street, Old Quarter, Hanoi.

 Hoa Lo Prison, or otherwise known as Hanoi Hilton.
 Only a 5th of the original prison remains and it has now been turned into a museum.
 However, although we are brought up to take for granted what museums tell us, on the understanding that they are sharing hard facts.
 I urge to proceed with caution here.
 Remember, you are in a communist country!